standardebooks/manual/9-metadata.rst

 #.
 If there is more than one contributor in a set (for example, multiple authors, or translators) then the :html:`<meta property="display-seq">` element is specified for each contributor, with a value equal to their position in the SE identifier.

 #.
-The epub standard specifies that in a set of contributors, if at least one has the :value:`display-seq` property, then other contributors in the set without the :value:`display-seq` value are ignored.
+The EPUB spec specifies that in a set of contributors, if at least one has the :value:`display-seq` property, then other contributors in the set without the :value:`display-seq` value are ignored.
 For SE purposes, this also means they will be excluded from the SE identifier.

 #.
 By SE convention, contributors with :html:`<meta property="display-seq">0</meta>` are excluded from the SE identifier.

 #.
-The epub spec allows for up to one (but not more than one) role to be specified for a contributor using the :html:`<meta property="role" refines="..." scheme="marc:relators">`. element.
+The EPUB spec allows for up to one (but not more than one) role to be specified for a contributor using the :html:`<meta property="role" refines="..." scheme="marc:relators">`. element.
 However, it is not uncommon for one contributor to have multiple roles; for example, an author (:value:`aut`) who also illustrated (:value:`ill`) the book.
 In these cases, the primary role is assigned using the :value:`role` property, and additional roles are assigned using the :value:`se:role` property.

 .. class:: no-numbering